 Benefits of adopting real-time rendering

-Using a modern program to create 3D renders brings so much to the table.
-It helps architects streamline their process, win more projects, gain client confidence, and even produce better designs.
+Using a modern program to create 3D renders in real time brings so much to the table.
+It helps architects streamline their process, win more projects, gain client confidence, quickly create renderings to demonstrate ideas and share these with stakeholders, and even produce better designs.

 Demonstrate value to stakeholders